WildernessLabs/Juego/README.md

             You can get a Juego board from the <a href="https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board">Wilderness Labs store</a>.
         </td>
         <td>
-            You can also build a simpler Juego using Hack Kit components.
+            You can also build a simpler Juego using a monocolor display and push buttons.
         </td>
     </tr>
 </table>